If you're self-employed

-We don't exclude any particular occupations and we'll consider you as self-employed if you work for yourself, own your own business or own 25% or more of the shares in a business.
+We don't exclude any particular occupations and we'll consider you as self-employed if you work for yourself, or you are a director of a business, own your own business or own 25% or more of the shares in a business.

 You can take out Lifestyle Cover to protect your income if you can't work due to an accident or sickness, as long as you meet our eligibility criteria.